XuGuohui/XuGuohui.github.io/markdown/Gists/Reference.md

     rvalueRefToLvalueRef(testRvalueRefA);
     ```

 - const lvalue reference can be initialized with lvalue reference, rvalue reference, const lvalue reference and const rvalue reference.
-That's why the copy constructor's argument is const lvalue reference.
+That's why the copy constructor's parameter is const lvalue reference.
     ```
     const Test& testConstLvalueRefInitA = testLvalueRefA;                       // const lvalue reference can be initialized with lvalue reference const Test& testConstLvalueRefInitB = testConstLvalueRefA;                  // const lvalue reference can be initialized with const lvalue reference